Do you have a studio?

 What can I expect at a posed newborn shoot?

-A shoot with a newborn typically lasts about 3-4 hours, with lots of time for feedings and comforting.
+A shoot with a newborn typically lasts about 2.5-4 hours, with lots of time for feedings and comforting.
 Newborn shoots should be scheduled sometime during the first two weeks of life, with the best time being around 7-12 days when they’re still in that newborn coma and nice and curly.
 If you’re circumcising your baby at your pediatrician’s office (rather than at the hospital) please consider waiting until after the newborn session to do so as a fresh circumcision can cause discomfort for your baby when we’re posing him, especially when on his belly and/or naked.
 It’s best to wait at least 4 days for him to heal before the session.

 Expect to be a little warm!
 I have a space heater and we’ll be heating up the area to keep baby nice and toasty.
 If you want those curled up naked pictures, baby has to be comfortable since they can’t regulate their body temperatures well yet (around 78 degrees is what I keep the heat set to).

 I have many props (beanbag, baskets, blankets, headbands, hats etc), but I’m more than happy to use anything you may have that you want photographed with your baby as well (hats/headbands, blankets, special gifts, etc).
 Let me know if you have any preferences as to which poses you’d like utilized.